jacobmacdonnell/CTI-Reports/README.md

-# Cyber Threat Intelligence Repository
+# 🛡️ Cyber Threat Intelligence Repository

-Independent cyber threat intelligence and OSINT investigations by **Jacob Macdonnell**.
+Independent cyber threat intelligence (CTI) and OSINT investigations by **Jacob Macdonnell**.

-This repository contains analysis of adversary infrastructure, tradecraft (TTPs), and attribution assessments based solely on **open-source intelligence (OSINT)**.
-All findings are derived from legally obtained data and intended for **educational and defensive cybersecurity purposes**.
+This repository showcases research into adversary infrastructure, tradecraft (TTPs), and attribution assessments based solely on **legally obtained open-source intelligence (OSINT)**.
+All content is produced for **educational, defensive, and analytical purposes** — no proprietary or illegally obtained data is included.

 ---